Get Your Case Reviewed by Our Experts

 Actinium Treatment for Stage 4 Prostate Cancer

-Actinium-225 PSMA-617 is a novel award-winning type of radionuclide therapy for metastatic prostate cancer [7].
-It targets a specific protein named PSMA, which is typically found on the surface of cancer cells in a remarkably high amount as compared to healthy prostate cells.
-PSMA-617 is a specific artificially created molecule, which searches for cancer cells expressing PSMA protein on their surface and connects with them.
+Actinium-225 PSMA-617 is a novel, award-winning type of radionuclide therapy for treating prostate cancer in the fourth stage [6].
+It targets a specific protein named PSMA, which is typically found on the surface of cancer cells in a remarkably high amount compared to healthy prostate cells.
+PSMA-617 is a specific artificially created molecule that searches for cancer cells expressing the PSMA protein on their surface and connects with them.

-Since PSMA-617 possesses an ability to carry radionuclides such as Actinium-225, by binding to cancer cell proteins, it enables targeted irradiation of these cells.
-By forming an extremely firm bond with PSMA antigens on the surface of cancer cells, Actinium-225 PSMA therapy grants a chance to eliminate even the most distant metastases.
+Since PSMA-617 possesses the ability to carry radionuclides such as Actinium-225, by binding to cancer cell proteins, it enables targeted irradiation of these cells.
+Actinium-225 PSMA therapy forms an extremely firm bond with PSMA antigens on the surface of cancer cells, granting a chance to eliminate even the most distant metastases.
 Owing to such characteristics, Actinium-225 PSMA-617 showed quite promising results in various studies in patients with metastatic castration-resistant prostate cancer (mCRPC), such as quite high treatment response rates, low toxicity, and overall pain reduction.

 Treatment with Lutetium for Stage 4 Prostate Cancer